Today we will determine the amount of time you should spend in PREPARING for the SAT and how developing a study schedule will…

 - Take breaks: Taking breaks between study sessions can improve your focus and attention.

 The number of hours you should spend studying for the SAT depends on several factors.
 What you should do to identify this is to answer an official practice test and determine how many points you want to improve on.
 The schools you are applying to should also be considered.
 From there, you will be able to know how much time you need to spend studying for the test.

 We recommend you to set a study schedule that is suitable to your needs.
-A good SAT study plan will play a huge role to your goal score.
 Use the details in this article as a guide in setting a study schedule.